 “An airship between heaven and earth.
 Between dreams and reality.
 Between art and literature.”
 The DOX Gulliver

 Although I visited Holešovice during a previous trip to Prague, this is my first time at DOX.
-I will return to further explore the artistic haven.
+I’ll return to further explore the artistic haven.